 When looking Taoist Art, there is always reference to the entire Big Picture.

 Thich Nhat Hanh, the Zen Buddhist teacher has a wonderful succinct quote which also refers to the complementarity of Life and Death:

-What an effective way to bring in information into the brain this is.
-The Nature beauty, and serenity draw you in.
-The message of looking at Life as a whole (Positive Neuromarketing advertising)-- is a great lesson in living life.
+What an effective way to bring in information into the brain this beautiful woodcut is!
+The Nature, beauty, and serenity draw you in.
+The message of looking at Life as a whole (Positive Neuromarketing advertising)-- is a great lesson in living Life.

 This is a visual image we can process without going into Sympathetic overload!

-This is an example of our "Brains on Nature."
+This is an example of our "Brain on Nature."

 Information that cannot be processed by the brain includes Cognitive Dissonance.